Leonard Fournette Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Season Stats

-- Fournette has a team-high 251 rushing yards (50.2 per game) and one touchdown.
+- Fournette has carried the ball 56 times for a team-high 251 yards (50.2 per game), with one touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with the Eagles.